The stability space of compactified universal Jacobians: Background

-\begin{proof} As observed in \cite{acpicard}, rational and homological equivalence coincide for the Picard group of $\Mb_{g,n}$, so $H^2(\Mb_{g,n})$ coincides with $\Pic(\Mb_{g,n})$.
-Identify the universal curve $\pi \colon \Cb_{g,n} \to \Mb_{g,n}$ with the map forgetting the last point and stabilizing $\pi \colon \Mb_{g,n+1} \to \Mb_{g,n}$.
-On $\Mb_{g,n+1}$ choose the generators indicated in \cite[Theorem~2.2]{ac}.
-Under this identification, each section $\Sigma_j$ becomes the boundary divisor $\Delta(0, \{j, n+1\})$, and the relative dualizing sheaf $\omega_{\pi}$ (or rather its first Chern class) becomes Then use the right-hand side of the equalities in \cite[Lemma 1.2]{ac} to eliminate redundant generators.
-When $g \leq 2$, use the relations indicated in (c) and (d) of \cite[Theorem~2.2]{ac} to get rid of the relative dualizing sheaf, and of the sections. \end{proof} By singling out the degree zero elements, we deduce the following corollary. \begin{corollary} The group $\picrel_{g,n}^0(\mathbb{Z})$ is \emph{freely} generated by the components $\mathcal{O}(C^+_{i,S})$ and, when $g \geq 1$, by the twisted sections $T_j$. \end{corollary} In particular, when either $g=0$ or $n=0$, the group $\picrel_{g,n}^0(\mathbb{Z})$ coincides with $W_{g,n}$.
+We then eliminate more generators by using the relations indicated in \cite[Lemma~1.2 and Theorem~2.2]{ac}.
+Under the identification of $\Cb_{g,n}$ with $\Mb_{g,n+1}$ each section $\Sigma_j$ corresponds to the boundary divisor $\Delta(0, \{j, n+1\})$, and the relative dualizing sheaf $\omega_{\pi}$ (or rather its first Chern class) corresponds to Then use the right-hand side of the equalities in \cite[Lemma 1.2]{ac} to eliminate redundant generators.
+This gives that the components over the boundary divisors, the sections, and the relative dualizing sheaf are integral generators of the relative Picard group.
+When $g \geq 3$ by \cite[Theorem~2.2]{ac} there is no other relation, and this concludes our proof.

+When $g \leq 2$ there are more relations indicated in \cite[Theorem~2.2]{ac}.
+When $g~=~2$, the extra relation given in \cite[Theorem~2.2.(b)]{ac} is redundant.
+When $g\leq 1$ use the relations indicated in (c) and (d) of \cite[Theorem~2.2]{ac} to eliminate the relative dualizing sheaf when $g=1$, and all but one section when $g=0$. \end{proof}

+By singling out the degree zero elements, we deduce the following corollary. \begin{corollary} The vector space $\picrel_{g,n}^0(\mathbb{R})$ is \emph{freely} generated by the components $\mathcal{O}(C^+_{i,S})$ and, when $g \geq 1$, by the twisted sections $T_j$. \end{corollary} (In a previous version of this paper we incorrectly stated that this result also holds integrally).